wguesdon/Portfolio/README.md

 ### [Ph.D.
 Stipends by research topic and universities](https://github.com/wguesdon/Data_Science_portfolio/tree/master/Data_Science_projects/PhD_Stipends_by%20research_topic_and_universities)

-This project was issue from the [Data Scientist Syndicate](https://cheekyscientist.com/career-programs/data-scientist-syndicate/) facebook group.
+This project was proposed by the [Data Scientist Syndicate](https://cheekyscientist.com/career-programs/data-scientist-syndicate/) facebook group.

 This project aims to clean up and analyze the data set of Ph.
 D. students salaries by universities and departments over time.
 I performed the analysis with  R and the tidyverse libraries.